bitwarden/contributing-docs/docs/contributing/pull-requests/feature-branches.md

 ## Reviewing

 We can perform the review using GitHub's UI.
 By opening the Pull Request and clicking on the `Commits` tab.
-Afterwards check each individually commit.
+Afterwards check each commit individually.

 - Verify the commit has an existing review by following the Pull Request link and verifying the commit SHA hash matches. `Author merged commit 8c948fd into branch`.